aws-samples/aws-panorama-samples/samples/ONNX2TRT_opengpu/README.md

 ## Brief

 In this guide, we show how to runtime build a tensorrt engine file in panorama and import the engine file for faster inference.
 This will includes:
-- Export  yolov5 model to ONNX format.
+- Export yolov5.pt model to ONNX format **before deploying to Panroama** (Optional.
+Use it when you trained a custom yolov5 model).
+- Deploy the app along with the ONNX model.
-- Convert ONNX model to TensorRT engine.
+- Convert ONNX model to TensorRT engine **in runtime**.
 - Finally, inference using the engine file.

 ## Why Convert to ONNX First?